 Clever naming helps Death Wish Coffee pack a punch here.
 With the first three words, “Death Wish Coffee,” you already get an idea of what the company sells (coffee) and its defining brand feature (hardcore, but tongue-in-cheek about it).

 Death Wish then says it’s “here to fuel your passion.”
 With these words, it positions itself as motivating.
-The words “highest quality arabica + robusta” lets readers know they sell good coffee products.
+The words “highest quality arabica + robusta” lets readers know the brand sells good coffee products.

 Instead, they’re speaking for something that offers a tangible benefit to shoppers: